Pinning for Profits: How to Turn Pinterest Into a Powerful Business Tool

 Strategy Behind Pinning for Profits

 To make Pinterest work for your business, it's not about pinning random pretty pictures.
 You do have to put some thought into your strategy.
 You'll be creating valuable pins that spark curiosity and drive users to view your content.
 The link you connect with this content then drive even more value, where you connect and create pathways for them to be welcomed into your circle.
+If you'd like to see examples of this you can follow me on Pinterest.

 Here's a breakdown of the profit-focused framework: